rchikhi/2022-pangenome-aws/PartB.md

 We'll get the data from https://github.com/marbl/CHM13.

 Go to your instance and create a folder.
+Please type the following commands inside the SSH session to your instance, not locally on your machine.

     mkdir data && cd data